Pierogies at Euro Food Bakery & Cafe in Charleston, South Carolina

 The menu is not expansive but it includes enough dishes, and if you’re looking for good down-home Polish fare like your babcia made, you’ll be pleased by your choices.
 I selected potato and cheese pierogies.
 Nothing fancy.
 Just authentic and good.

-I left very pleased to have found this lunch spot and will definitely return on my next sojourn to Charleston.
+I left very pleased to have found this lunch spot and will definitely return on my next sojourn to Charleston, South Carolina.

-Except for a very popular Polish food truck I heard services the Charleston-area, I believe this is the only place you can get authentic Polish food in South Carolina.
+Except for a very popular Polish food truck that services the Charleston-area, I believe this is the only place you can get authentic Polish food in Charleston.
 Certainly the only sit-down restaurant.
 If I’m wrong please contact me and let me know!

 You can watch more of my visit on my Instagram feed.
 Btw – are you following me? 🙂